Colors are internationally differently connoted

 Colors are internationally associated with, in part, very different, specific characteristics and emotions.
 Wrongly used, they cause negative emotional reactions in the worst case.
 That's why the right color scheme for your corporate website should not be underestimated.

-Ensuring a market and target group-oriented approach
+Ensure market and target group-oriented response

 Raise interest in the user by choosing colors that are tailored to the behavior and preferences of Internet users in the various foreign target markets.